“Quit your job and make a living on the net? It’s not just hype — real people are actually doing it.”

 3. I have bills and credit card debt.
 For some reason some of my subscribers think I’m filthy rich, but I’m not.
 I have bills like everyone else.
 Sure, I’ve made a lot of money online but like lots of other people I’ve also made some questionable financial decisions — including some poorly timed real estate investments just before the market crash of ’08.
-Don’t get me wrong, I’m not broke or anything, but I’m certainly far from the 1%!
+Don’t get me wrong, I’m not broke or anything.
+I consider myself financially independent, but I’m certainly far from the 1%!

 As a result I feel great most of the time despite my age creeping up on me.
 I take probiotics for my sketchy, lactose intolerant stomach.
 I take glucosamine and chodroitin to keep my knees and other joints pain-free (old sports related issues).
 I take high doses of vitamin C with Lysine and Proline to keep my arteries clear.
 (I learned that trick from a book written by one of my subscribers.)
 And I take orange peel extract when my occasional heartburn flares up.

 5. My favorite hobbies are golf and kayaking.
 My wife and I usually go hiking and kayaking at least twice a week in the Spring, Summer and Fall.
 As far as golf, I am totally addicted.
 I play 2-3 times a week from April to November.
 And during winter I play indoors 1-2 times a month on a simulator.
 My long-term goal is to get my handicap down from my current 8 to about 4, then maybe get certified to teach in my spare time.
 I just can’t get enough golf for some reason.